stakwork/sphinx-relay/docs/myNode_deployment.md

 ### Open port 3001 on myNode

 Open up a console window with SSH.
-And log in as root
+And login as root
 ```sh
 $ sudo su
 ```